-(Total testosterone is a measure of the total amount of testosterone circulating in your bloodstream – including testosterone that’s bound to other compounds as well as free testosterone)
+Total testosterone is a measure of the total amount of testosterone circulating in your bloodstream.
+This includes testosterone that’s bound to other compounds as well as free testosterone.

 According to the CMAJ guidelines referenced above, there is “robust evidence” to support the long-held view that testosterone replacement therapy is unsafe for men with prostate cancer (Hackett, 2015).

 The guidelines also acknowledge that there is a lot of concern that testosterone replacement therapy could increase your risk of prostate cancer, or cause prostate enlargement.